HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/watchapp-ema.md

 * `tod`(optional): an array `[]` of arrays `[]` containing possible restrictions of the question depending on time of day (in 24h clock).
 Within this example, The question may be presented at any time of day (`[0,2359]`).
 However, if you want to restrict the question to only be visible in the morning, you would adjust to `[0,1159]`.
 If you only want questions to be restricted to specific times of day, you can add multiple time windows in the array like this: `"tod":[[0,1159],[1400,1800]]`.
 In this example, you will only see the question between 00:00 & 11:59, or 14:00 & 18:00.
 * `oncePerDay`(optional): a boolean value (`true` or `false`) to restrict the question to only appear once a day.
 * `orderFix` (optional): a boolean value (`true` or `false`) to fix the order of this question if you have selected question randomization in HeatSuite settings.

+## Formatting the options key for different response types

+With HeatSuite watch app v0.12 and above, you now have the option to provide vertical scrolling options or numerical options.
+This is done by setting the options value as either an array `[]` of objects `{}` or as an object `{}`.
+This is explained below:

+### For scrollable options:
 * `options`: an array `[]` of objects `{}` containing details for each option to present for the user to select.
 Within each object, you have the following options:
     * `text`: and object `{}` containing your language specific (key) option text (value).
     * `value`: the numerical value you wish for response coding.
     * `color`: The color of the option text.
     * `btnColor`: The color of the option background.
     * `next` (optional): the unique `key` of the follow up question.
 When this option is pressed, this will present the user the defined follow up question.
+You could iterate this 'next' feature to keep asking the same question over and over, or nest multiple follow up questions depending on response.

+### For numerical options:
+* `options`: an object `{}` containing the following keys:
+    * `startOpt`: The value you want presented first.
+    * `min`: The smallest value that can be selected.
+    * `max`: The highest value that can be selected.
+    * `optStep`: The step between values (e.g. 1 unit increments would be 1).
+    * `units` (optional): To append to the visible response.
+    * `next` (optional): An object `{}` containing the specific values as `keys`, where their `value` is the the key of the follow up question.